 So, yes, I might have been initially stumped by my friends’ comment about ‘rewriting’ Hamilton.
 Yet reshaping the narratives of what’s believed to unchangeable is in the DNA of the show.
 There’s even an official mixtape remixing the original tunes to prove it.
 And while I know that Hamilton is still only a big piece of commercial entertainment, it was ultimately heartening that after a year that was all about female voices finally being heard, these two twenty-first century women came out of the show and didn’t just simply fawn over how brilliant everything was.
 Inspired by the electrifying performances of the London Schuyler sisters, Rachel John, Rachelle Ann Go and Christine Allado, they had no problem voicing their issues with some of the more sketchy aspects of the show’s feminist politics.
 The transformative impulse that drives the show has kept its momentum even after having been shipped across the ocean.

 As an addendum, I’ll risk sounding like I have a bit of a chip on my shoulder.
 Judging from social media conversations, it appears that the producers of the London show did not offer reviewing tickets to bloggers or alternative reviewing sites such as Exeunt and instead prioritised the traditional news outlets.
 While I can see how that decision can be justified in trying to ensure widespread coverage for the show while it is still settling into its new home, it is disappointing nonetheless.
 Given that rewriting is at the heart of Hamilton, how great would it have been if the producers had acted more in accordance with the politics of the show and tried include bloggers and sites like Exeunt from the very start?
 Pretty great, right?
 (And to be sure, Bridget Minamore’s Exeunt review is stunningly thought-provoking).
 Because by facilitating and supporting alternative criticism you ensure that a diversity of voices can be found not just on stage but also in the reception and fan discussions.
 And if the show does not have rewriting at its heart then perhaps all it deserves are reviews saying: “I went to Hamilton and it was pretty great.
-Five Stars.” (or “Nice jodhpurs.
-Three Stars”.)
+Five Stars” (or “Nice jodhpurs.
+Three Stars” as the Daily Mail did).
 And nothing more.